antoniofull/thexpatmagazine.com/src/pages/blog/2018-02-19-15-jobs-that-will-make-you-travel-the-world.md

   - destinations
 ---

-&#8220;I give up everything and go live in Bora Bora!&#8221;, how many times have you had this thought?
+"I give up everything and go live in Bora Bora!", how many times have you had this thought?
 Well the destination may be different, but the dream of having a **job that will make you travel the world** has touched your mind for sure.
 Of course, you can't just leave and do it for free, you need a plan and a job that makes you still be independent.
 So the best solution would be to have a job that makes you (for real) travel the world.

 Guess what?
 It is possible, and here's a list of 15 opportunities you might want to look for.